 Graduate Program in Political Science

 The information on this website provides an overview of the master’s program in political science.
-More detailed information may be found in Master’s Program in Political Science: Frequently Asked Questions.
-Rules and procedures that apply to graduate study at PSU are described in the PSU Bulletin (see pp. 57-68).
+More detailed information may be found on our Admissions page, Course of Study page, and in our Master’s Program in Political Science Student Handbook, all of which you are strongly encouraged to read.
+Rules and procedures that apply to graduate study at PSU generally are described in the PSU Bulletin (see pp. 57-68).

 Professor Melody Valdini is Chair of the Department's Graduate Committee.
 If you have any questions about the program, please contact her and she will be happy to help you.